Detailed VorpX Review (2018 version)

 - Regularly updated for more games and features

-- Has VR video player option (latest feature)
+- Has VR video player option for movies (New Update)

 - Easy-to-understand interface